Charlotte Bühler

-Charlotte Bühler (née Malachowski; December 20, 1893 – February 3, 1974) was a German-American developmental psychologist.
+Charlotte Bühler (née Malachowski; 20 December 1893 – 3 February 1974) was a German-American developmental psychologist.

 Life

 Bühler was born Charlotte Berta Malachowski in Berlin, the elder of two children of Jewish government architect Hermann Malachowski, and his wife Rose (née Kristeller).

-After graduating from high school in 1913, Charlotte Malachowski studied natural sciences and humanities at the University of Freiburg and the University of Berlin.
-In 1918, she received her doctorate from the University of Munich with a dissertation on the topic Über Gedankenentstehung: Experimentelle Untersuchungen zur Denkpsychologie ("On the origin of thought: Experimental studies on the psychology of thought").
+After graduating from high school in 1913, Charlotte Malachowski studied natural sciences and humanities at the University of Freiburg and the Friedrich Wilhelm University of Berlin.
+In 1918, she received her doctorate from the Ludwig-Maximilians-Universität München with a dissertation on the topic Über Gedankenentstehung: Experimentelle Untersuchungen zur Denkpsychologie ("On the origin of thought: Experimental studies on the psychology of thought").
 That same year she went to Dresden to work with Karl Bühler, where she continued her research in the fields of child and youth psychology, as well as working on her habilitation.
 In 1920, she completed her habilitation at the Technical University of Dresden and became qualified to teach in Saxony.

 She married Karl Bühler on April 4, 1916.
 Their daughter Ingeborg was born in 1917, and their son Rolf in 1919.
 Karl died in 1963 in Los Angeles, California.
 She herself fell ill in 1970 and returned in 1971 to live with her children in Stuttgart, where she died at the age of 80.